susiteemu/startpoint/README.md

   file: '@resources/Image.png'
 ```

-And with `starlark` based requests like this:
+And with `Starlark` based requests like this:

 ```python
 method = "POST"